Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

-Almost all of the participants answered that information status is a topic that crosses their minds regularly when dealing with knowledge and information.
+Almost all of the participants answered that \textit{information status} is a topic that crosses their minds regularly when dealing with knowledge and information.
 Participants had difficulties in identifying which information is the most recent and up-to-date which forces them to track down a colleague that might know something about it.

-\begin{quote}\textit { ``Right now, this information is spread in different places and it's extremely difficult to know where the information is, where the accurate information is, and be sure that it's up to date.
+\begin{quote} \textbf{Information status issues}: \textit { ``Right now, this information is spread in different places and it's extremely difficult to know where the information is, where the accurate information is, and be sure that it's up to date.
 Typically, we can find something in a collaboration tool.
 It's fine but we don't know if it's the last information if it's the reference information, if it's working information... sometimes we are totally lost.'' } \end{quote}

-\begin{quote}\textit { ``It is very hard to understand is this really the latest version is this really the latest place and there's no kind of or not easy way how to recapture and basically find out. '' } \end{quote}
+\begin{quote} \textbf{Information status issues}: \textit { ``It is very hard to understand is this really the latest version is this really the latest place and there's no kind of or not easy way how to recapture and basically find out. '' } \end{quote}

 This also has a lot to do with the choices practitioners are making with their knowledge and possessed information.
 Some see documentation as a waste of time, because it becomes historical data instantly, whereas some others will stick to old information out of a habit or because they don't know where to find the latest information or care to request that information when it's needed.